I am out of town and on a mini vacation this week. We are fully vaccinated and in Las Vegas for a grandchild’s wedding.

 However, they take on the flavors of marinades well, so they are wonderful products to cook with.

 Chickpeas (garbanzos) are an extremely versatile bean, with as many uses in the vegan kitchen as the soybean.

 Flavor for gravies, pilafs, and soups comes from vegetable broth.
-There are two ways to get good rich flavor using vegetable broth, but my go-to store bought product for use at home is the reliable kitchen staple, Better Than Bouillion Vegetable Base.
+There are two ways to get good rich flavor using vegetable broth.
+However, my go-to store-bought product for use at home is the reliable kitchen staple, Better Than Bouillion Vegetable Base.
 Otherwise, I make my own veggie broth base, using the recipe I found here: Homemade Vegetable Soup Base.
-It’s quick and simple, and is one of those shortcuts to great flavor that I regularly employ.
+It’s not complicated and is one of those shortcuts to great flavor that I regularly employ.

-The great thing about being vegan is how little it costs to eat well.
+The most surprising thing about being vegan is how little it costs to eat well once you have your pantry basics.
 Going sans meat is the lazy person’s dream diet.
-It’s amazing how quickly you can get a meal on the table, and when you are making beans from scratch, the crockpot is your best friend.
-I even make my own bread from several different recipes using my bread machine, which takes less than five minutes to assemble the ingredients.
-It hardest part for me is remembering to push the button to start baking.
-(I laugh, but it is a problem.)
+It’s amazing how quickly you can get a meal on the table, and whether you are making beans or soup, the crockpot is your best friend.
+I often make my own bread from several different recipes, a tasty treat that takes less than five minutes to put together using my bread machine.

 I would far rather spend my time writing than cooking.
 However, the meals in our household are important.
 The table is where we discuss the day and share our thoughts, hopes, and plans.
 How the food looks when the family sits down is as important as any other part of the meal.
 Fruit and veggies make decorating each plate easy.